wilsonehusin/husin.dev/content/blog/2023-09-25-homelab-ep1/index.md

   - nix
   - kubernetes
   - homelab
+description: >-
+  A preview of self-hosted applications and services that I run on my home server.
 ---

 Earlier this year, I converted an existing gaming computer into a small homelab cluster to be a personal server.
 I consider this journey to be a quest on incorporating better quality software in organizing my digital archives.